quixio/quix-docs/docs/platform/how-to/connect-to-quix.md

 </html>
 ```

-This code uses the Reader API to read data from a Quix topic.
+This code uses the Reader API to read data from a Quix stream.

 The Quix documentation explains how to obtain your [Quix workspace ID](./get-workspace-id.md), [PAT token](../../apis/streaming-reader-api/authenticate.md) for authentication, and also how to [set up SignalR](../../apis/streaming-reader-api/signalr.md).